-In Turkey and Turkish culture, we have a tradition of countryside people spending summer time on mountains which is called YAYLA with their cows and sheep etc. Usually these tablelands are on high altitude (our Yayla is 2700 metre high) very cold and covered with snow most of the year.
-Some Yayla places have trees which are closer to the sea level then others but some have not (see the picture).
+In Turkey and Turkish culture, we have a tradition of countryside people spending summertime on mountains which is called YAYLA with their cows and sheep etc. Usually, these tablelands are on high altitude (our Yayla is 2700 metre high) very cold and covered with snow most of the year.
+Some Yayla places have trees which are closer to the sea level than others but some have not (see the picture).

-In old times, this is done for a reason.
-To find better grass for animals and make Cheese and Butter for the family to eat during winter time.
+In old times, Yayla is done for a reason.
+To find better grass for animals and make Cheese and Butter for the family to eat during wintertime.
 Also easy to maintain animals on these mountains because there is no need for anybody to wait for them.

 Milk and release them in the morning and they go off on to the mountains, feed themselves and come back in towards evening.
-Totally natural and organic diary food is salted and kept in special wooden containers (barrel like) which lasts long time during the winter.
+Totally natural and organic dairy food is salted and kept in special wooden containers (barrel-like) which last a long time during the winter.

 This tradition is also good for elderly people as they spend their time in a totally clean air, high altitude, eating 100% organic food and being active as well.

 In modern times of today, most people don’t bother to go to Yayla as they don’t have animals as it used to be and also not so much interested.
 Day trips are done to enjoy the scenery, some families still keep the tradition but only for health reasons.
 Some roads still need to be developed to make it easy to travel.

 As our elders passed away so our Yayla tradition in some ways.
 When I am in Turkey, I make sure to visit Yayla and maintain my little Cloud Cottage.
 That’s what we call it.
 My father introduced trees there.
 It took him 20+ years to find the right ones and grow them.
 My Cloud Cottage became an iconic landmark there now.
 Other people there and surrounding places trying to grow trees now as well.

 I encourage other people to keep traditions going.
 Maintain what they have and build new ones if possible.